 Dean Campbell is the Director of Public Affairs and Project Communications for Savannah River Remediation, the liquid waste contractor at the Savannah River Site (SRS).
 He focuses on external and internal communications; government affairs at the local, state and federal levels; community relations; and media relations.

-Mr. Campbell joined Washington Savannah River Company in 1989 and has held a number of positions of increasing responsibility in the Public Affairs field at SRS.
+Mr. Campbell joined Westinghouse Savannah River Company in 1989 and has held a number of positions of increasing responsibility in the Public Affairs field at SRS.

 Wyatt Clark is the Senior Vice President of Environmental Management Operations for SRNS.
 He is responsible for the safe execution of all environmental management operations at SRS.